SPENCER AWARDS

 “When reading the nominations, we receive each year for the Spencer Awards, the outstanding work being done by so many organizations in our community to improve the lives of our citizens is an inspiration to us all.
 Cincinnatus has this unique opportunity to recognize and share with you the efforts of our honorees to help those in need achieve their ‘Cincinnati Dream’ through their services, education, and inclusion of all citizens” says Susan Noonan, Chair of Spencer Dinner Committee.

-The 2023 Spencer Awards were presented to:
+The 2024 Spencer Awards will be presented to:

 Founded in 1920 Cincinnatus Association has a long legacy of working to improve the quality of life for Greater Cincinnatians.
 The Association’s current focus is making the Cincinnati Dream a reality.
-“We envision a just and equitable city; one where the benefits of our region are not the privilege of some but accessible to all”.
+“We envision a just and equitable city; one where the benefits of our region are not the privilege of some but accessible to all”

 Media contacts: